Hellenistic Elite was Buried on a Bronze Bed with Gold in Her Mouth

 Roman skull with an obol (an Antoninus Pius dupondius) in the mouth. ( CC BY-SA 3.0 )

 The presence of perfume bottles in the woman’s grave also reflects an important aspect of Greek funerary customs – the anointing of the body with perfumes and later placing those bottles in the grave.
-Hellenicaworld provides a summary of the three parts of most funerary rituals in the ancient Greek world: the laying out the body, the funeral procession, and the internment of the body or cremated remains.
+Hellenicaworld provides a summary of the three phases of most funerary rituals in the ancient Greek world: the laying out the body, the funeral procession, and the internment of the body or cremated remains.

-In the first phase, known as prothesis, relatives, often women, would close the dead person’s eyes and mouth (sometimes with a coin of piece of gold placed inside), wash the body, and anoint it with perfumed oils then dress the deceased in nice clothing, which was usually white.
+In the first phase, known as prothesis, relatives, often women, would close the dead person’s eyes and mouth (sometimes with a coin or piece of gold placed inside), wash the body, and anoint it with perfumed oils then dress the deceased in nice clothing, which was usually white.
 The body was then placed on a bed in the house with its feet pointed towards the door and friends and relatives would come and offer their respects and mourn the loss.

 Funeral hymns were sung by the family and sometimes they hired professional mourners.
 A dish of water was placed at the door so that people visiting the dead could purify themselves from the ‘pollution of death’ on their way out.